weavedb/weavedb/docs/docs/quick-start.md

 To combine multiple operations, chain them with `,` like `allow create,update`.

-To add the rules, click `Access Control Rules` in the side menu, select `people` from collection list, then click `+` in the top right corner of the Rules box.
+To add the rules, click `Access Control Rules` in the side menu, select `people` from the Collection list, then click `+` in the top right corner of the Rules box.
 You can copy & paste the rules object above to the popped-up textarea and hit `Add`.

 ![](https://i.imgur.com/KkVlQTH.png)